IAAA-Lab/IAAA-Lab.github.io/_posts/2025-10-20-A-framework-for-the-acceptance-testing-Paper.md

 Geospatial search engines are an essential component of spatial data infrastructures and enable a broad spectrum of environmental applications.
 The back-end implementation of these search engines has evolved from traditional text-based information retrieval systems into more specialised search engines.
 However, to assess the actual improvement brought by this evolution, thorough testing is needed.

-Our recently published paper, “A framework for the acceptance testing of geospatial search engines”, proposes a framework for the acceptance testing of geospatial search engines that assesses their functionality, effectiveness, and user-friendliness.
+Our recently published paper, "A framework for the acceptance testing of geospatial search engines", proposes a framework for the acceptance testing of geospatial search engines that assesses their functionality, effectiveness, and user-friendliness.
 For each quality attribute, the framework proposes different testing design techniques and guidelines for their practical implementation.

 ![Graphical abstract]({{ site.baseurl }}/images/posts/2025-10-20-graphical-abstract.jpg){: .center-image width="100%"}
 <h4><center><b>Graphical abstract</b></center></h4>